tyler1767/valheim-mods/plugins/Smoothbrain-Backpacks/README.md

 ### Something that vaguely resembles a change log

+#### V1.0.4

+Iron Gate made me update the mod with their Valheim update today.
+Sometimes, I am wondering where it all went wrong.
+It started out with a simple "Wow, this game is way too easy, I'll make a mod that lets creatures spawn with up to 5 stars." about two years ago.
+Can't really remember what happened after that, but here I am, managing 70 mods and 30 of them need updates today.
+About 20 mods in, I am really starting to regret my life choices.

 #### V1.0.3

 There is a config option that can prevent players from putting backpacks with items inside into a chest, turning the chest into some kind of infinite wormhole for items.
 Modding would be fun, if it wasn't for the users.
 How dare you coming up with stuff like that.